• About

 Published: 6/1/1991

-TIME IS RUNNING OUT Decades from now, an artificial black hole has fallen into the Earth's core.
-As scientists frantically work to prevent the ultimate disaster, they discover that the entire planet could be destroyed within a year.
-But while they look for an answer, some claim that the only way to save Earth is to let its human inhabitants become extinct: to reset the evolutionary clock and start over.
+It's fifty years from tomorrow.
+A microscopic black hole has accidentally fallen into the Earth's core and the entire planet is in danger of being destroyed within two years.
+A team of scientists frantically searches for a way to prevent the ultimate disaster.
+But while they look for an answer, others argue that the only way to save the Earth is to let its human inhabitants become extinct: to let the million-year evolutionary clock rewind and start over.

 Information from Goodreads.com